BimmerGestalt/IDriveConnectAddons/README.md

 The protocol has some other APIs which haven't been fully explored, such as the Map api that takes a KMZ file.
 This might enable some fun features:

-- Add a POI layer to show speed traps (blitzer.de, for example)
+- Add a POI layer to show speed traps (blitzer.de Flitsmeister Yasonik, for example).
+OSM has some of [this data](https://wiki.openstreetmap.org/wiki/Relation:enforcement).
 - Add a POI layer to show addresses of contacts from the phone's address book